-Buying real estate in Malta and Gozo as a first home is always a monumental achievement, but getting there doesn’t have to be a mammoth task.
-Here are some great tips on how to get on the Malta property ladder.
+Buying property in Malta and Gozo as a first home is always a monumental achievement, but getting there doesn’t have to be a mammoth task.
+Here are some great tips on how to get on the property ladder.

-Purchasing a property for sale in Malta or Gozo has never been this easy.
-However, with rising unemployment rates and the rising cost of Malta property, it has also never seemed as shaky or as shady as it does now.
+Purchasing a property in Malta or Gozo has never been this easy.
+However, with rising unemployment rates and the rising cost of real estate on the islands, it has also never seemed as shaky or as shady as it does now.
 But that shouldn’t put you off!

 So what are the insiders’ steps for getting started and climbing the Malta property ladder?